ShahedNoor/bpics/README.md

 <h1 align="center">BPICS v1.0</h1>

 # bPics
-bPics take shots from target's phone front camera or PC webcam just sending a link.Codded By Botol_Mehedi from Team V-VIRUS
+bPics take shots from target's phone front camera or PC webcam just sending a link.Codded By Shahed Noor from Online Creative Cloud.

 # How it works?
 <p>bPics is process to grab camera shots of target's phone front camera or PC webcam.
 You can trape target wishing EID or Youtube Video. bPics repository Hosts a fake website using ngrok & serveo server to generate a link.
 You need to forward the link to the target.
 After sending the link victim will asked for camera permission and if the target allows it, this tool will grab front camera shots continuously of targeted device.</p>